IHIS Contract Maintenance Redesign

 One challenge was working within existing constraints.
 The initial ask was to iterate on prior solutions, but deeper research revealed those workflows did not improve efficiency.
 I advocated for starting from scratch to align the system with real user workflows.

-This experience strengthened my approach to grounding design decisions in user behavior and advocating for the users even when it means pushing back.
+This experience strengthened my approach to grounding design decisions in how people actually work, not how a system assumes they work, and advocating for the users even when it means pushing back.
+Research is not just about uncovering problems, it is about building the conviction to solve them the right way.